Acupuncture

 Species treated with acupuncture by the AVMC include: horses, ponies, mules, goats, donkeys, cats, dogs, cattle, pigs, sheep, llamas, alpacas, rabbits, ferrets, guinea pigs.

-Pain control by acupuncture is now widely accepted as a valid procedure.
-Even the independent NHS watchdog, NICE (N.I.C.E. - National Institute for Health and Clinical Excellence), has recognised the potential benefit from acupuncture and manipulation in the relief of human back pain (as of May 2009).
-In successful cases, it appears to be able to act as an alternative to NSAID or painkilling drugs.
+In successful cases, acupuncture appears to be able to act as an alternative to NSAID or painkilling drugs.
 Research has demonstrated several known mechanisms.
-Among these is the release of endogenous 'opioids' (endorphins - distantly related to morphine), which serve to relieve pain and anxiety.
+Among these is the release of endogenous ‘opioids' (endorphins – distantly related to morphine), which serve to relieve pain and anxiety.
 This can explain some of the obvious pain-relieving and relaxation effects.
-The deeper holistic effects of acupuncture and Chinese Medicine, in the treatment of complex disease, remain an enigma to modern reductionist medical minds, however.
-The lack of explanation of precise mechanisms does not seem to obstruct the popularity of the therapy, when modern medicine has failed.

-Animals accept acupuncture very well, clearly perceiving that it is offered for their benefit.
+Animals, whether horse, pony, donkey, goat, dog or cat, accept acupuncture very well, clearly perceiving that it is offered for their benefit.
 If they object or show marked fear, something is wrong with the technique used for that animal.
 They should happily present themselves for a repeat treatment, if not upset by the technique.
 They may show relaxed drowsiness during (and sometimes for one or two days after) treatment or they may become ‘activated’ or ‘energised’ soon after.
 We do not sedate patients for acupuncture, since we believe it will both alter their response and mask their reaction from us.
 We have found out, from experience, that if treatment has failed after three sessions to relieve the symptoms, acupuncture is probably not going to help that animal’s problem.

 Janssen & Prins published a study in 1989, which seemed to highlight acupuncture as the 'treatment of choice' for thoraco-lumbar disc disease (Journal of the American Animal Hospital Association (1989) 25, 169-174).